 All respondents older than 17 (regardless of hypertension diagnosis) were also asked how long it had been since they had their blood pressure checked by a doctor, nurse, or other health professional (BPCHEK53).
 If the response was within the past year or two years, the number of months since the last blood pressure check was ascertained (BPMONT53).
-Note that analysts may observe a slight increase in the value "1" (1 month) in 2005 because interviewers were directed to enter '1' if the response was "less than one month ago."
 If the response to BPCHEK53 was longer than 2 years, BPMONT53 was not asked and was coded as "Inapplicable" (-1).